Datavisualiatie-UGent/project-dv25-4/coffeeData/src/index.md

 // Initialize the color scheme const { colorScale, radarColorScheme, styleCountryCheckboxes } = createColorScale(countryOptions);

-// Apply styling to checkboxes styleCountryCheckboxes();
+// Apply styling to checkboxes with a slight delay to ensure DOM is ready setTimeout(styleCountryCheckboxes, 50);
-checkboxes.addEventListener("input", styleCountryCheckboxes);
+// Add event listener for future changes checkboxes.addEventListener("input", styleCountryCheckboxes);
 ```